highcharts/highcharts-react/README.md

 ### updateArgs

 Array of `update()`'s function optional arguments.
 Parameters should be defined in the same order like in native Highcharts function: `[redraw, oneToOne, animation]`, in this wrapper defaults to `[true, true, true]`.
 [Here](https://api.highcharts.com/class-reference/Highcharts.Chart#update) is a more specific description of the parameters.
 This option is optional.

+### containerProps

+The props object passed to the chart container in `React.createElement` method.
+Useful for adding styles or class.

 ### callback